Asahi Motor: Overview

 The company received ownership of offices and vehicles of the Tobu Railway bus department in 1994.
 Between 1999 and 2002, the bus company transferred a selection of offices and other vehicles from Tobu Bus.
 The transfer of assets ended in 2002 when Tobu Bus spilt from Tobu Railway.
-ASAHI Motor discontinued its chartered bus business in 2008, at which point the business was spilt into subsidiary companies.
+ASAHI Motor discontinued its chartered bus business in 2008, at which point the business was split into subsidiary companies.

 The company owns shares of Bando Bus and other companies.
 Its parent company, Asahi Motor Corporation Group, owns TOHOKU KYUKO BUS, Kan-etsu Kotsu, Nikko-koutsu, Kokusai Juo Bus, KAWAGOE Motor, Bando BUS, and IBAKYU Motor.